Why are surveys important for Customer success?

-The survey is usually a simple question like “How satisfied were you with the onboarding experience?” followed by a scale rating with smileys or a value like 1-5 or 1-10.
+The customer success survey is usually a simple question like “How satisfied were you with the onboarding experience?”.
+It is followed by a scale rating with smileys or a value like 1-5 or 1-10.

-Since a satisfied customer is a strong sign for retention and renewals, customer success managers should use CSAT’s effectively in their quest to reducing churn by focussing a lot on customers whose CSAT’s scores are low and understanding how to help them be further satisfied.
+Since a satisfied customer is a strong sign for retention and renewals, customer success managers should use CSAT’s effectively in their quest.
+Focusing a lot on customers with low CSAT scores and understanding how to help them become further satisfied can reduce churn.

 NPS, CES and CSAT surveys, when used effectively as part of your customer success strategy can help understand your customer better.
-Steps can be taken to improve the areas that need overall improvement leading to increased customer retention and renewals.
+To increase customer retention and renewals, businesses can take active steps to improve the areas that require overall improvement.